wonder-coconut/DAA_lab/Lab6/README.txt

 int maximum():
 returns the index of the maximum element, with a choice of deletion of the max element

+int min():
+returns the minimum of two inputs

 int main():
 driver function